 Suppliers have Flexibility in their Production Processes

 A core motivation underpinning the adoption of a relational contract is encouraging project suppliers to be flexible to accommodate client-driven requests to change the design or the construction sequences.
 The findings suggest, however, that the effectiveness of the T5 agreement in this regard was limited by the degree of flexibility in the production processes of the suppliers.
 The engineering design and architectural consultants were inherently flexible to accommodate change.
-And commercial tensions rarely emerged whenever BAA requested them to do so (cf. Potts, 2008).
+And commercial tensions rarely emerged whenever BAA requested them to do so (Gil 2009).
 Conversely, some suppliers of manufactured components disliked the notion of design evolution.
 Unlike the autonomy exhibited by the site teams of consultants relative to the head offices, the site teams for some manufacturers needed to coordinate their plans with the production schedules for their factories.
-Because the factories invariably served a number of projects at any time, the site managers were under pressure to commit to specific production slots months in advance in order to optimize the utilization of the fixed assets.
+Because the factories invariably served a number of projects at any time, the site managers were under pressure to commit to specific production slots months in advance to optimize the utilization of the fixed assets.
 The supplier staff believed it would be hard to recoup the full cost of disrupting production due to a change request since it would be difficult to distinguish the costs attributable to the client intervention from normal costs associated with production.

 The fieldwork also suggested that the resistance to change exhibited by a few suppliers was partly due to the way BAA ring-fenced the profit.
 Hence, late changes reduced the chances for suppliers to make the originally agreed profit margin unless BAA adjusted the maximum lump sum to compensate for the additional work.
 But BAA did not to do so unless it considered that the change altered the scope, given that the contract assumed that suppliers were flexible to accommodate change associated with design evolution.